RobertTalbert/discretecs-vault/Logic/Deduction rule.md

 | T   | F   | F                 |                                      |
 | F   | T   | T                 | ⬅                                    |
 | F   | F   | T                 |                                      |
 The first and third rows are where both premises ($P \rightarrow Q$ and $Q$) are true.
-But, in this case the conclusion ($P$) is not always true: In the third row it shows that the conclusion
+But, in this case the conclusion ($P$) is not always true: In the third row it shows that the conclusion might be false.
+In natural language, even though both premises could be true (it's true that rain makes the ground wet, and it's true that the ground is wet), the conclusion doesn't necessarily follow - the ground could be wet for other reasons, like a sprinkler or spilled water.

 ## Resources